top of page

 • Start pulling the camera back while it's still recording.

-• Once the camera is fully extended, scan the room or area again.
+• Once the camera is fully retrieved, scan the room or area again.

 • Turn the water back on and check for leaks.

-We then check our camera head and clean our equipment before and after each telescope.
+• We then check our camera heads and clean our equipment before and after each inspection.

-Adding a sewer line inspections to your inspection order can be very beneficial to you as a property owner or potential home buyer.
-A drain scope can identify any potential faults in the property's pipes, and help you make informed decisions on next steps.
+Adding sewer line scope inspections to your inspection order can be very beneficial to you as a property owner or potential home buyer.
+A drain scope can identify any potential faults in the property's pipes and help you make informed decisions on the next steps.

 Recent Posts